Eric Djemba-Djemba

 Eric Daniel Djemba-Djemba (born 4 May 1981) is a Cameroonian former professional footballer who played as a midfielder.
 He previously played club football in France, England, Qatar, Denmark, Israel, Serbia, Scotland, India and Indonesia.
 In international competition, he represented Cameroon, having appeared for his country 34 times, including at the 2002 FIFA World Cup.

 Club career

 Nantes

 Djemba-Djemba rose to prominence with Nantes in France, where he forged a successful partnership with Mathieu Berson.
-His performances as a feisty and uncompromising tackler for the French club earned him a move to Manchester United for £3.5 million in the summer of 2003, signed by Alex Ferguson as a possible eventual successor to the 31-year-old Roy Keane.
+His performances as a feisty and uncompromising tackler for the French club earned him a move to Manchester United for £3.5 million in the summer of 2003, signed by Alex Ferguson as a possible eventual successor to then 31-year-old Roy Keane.

 Manchester United

 Arriving in England, Djemba-Djemba established his aggressive style on his debut against Arsenal in the FA Community Shield, with a tackle on Arsenal's Sol Campbell which Arsène Wenger called "obscene".

 In 18 months at Old Trafford, Djemba-Djemba found it difficult to maintain a period of sustained form, and he was eventually unable to establish himself as a player capable of eventually succeeding the ageing captain Roy Keane in the centre of the United midfield.
 A highlight during his United career was when he scored a looping volley against Leeds United in the League Cup.
 With the score at 2–2 and three minutes of extra time left, Quinton Fortune swung in a corner which reached Djemba-Djemba, who hit it first time and it looped over Leeds goalkeeper Paul Robinson which secured a 3–2 win and progression to the next round.
 He scored only once more for United, in a 5–0 UEFA Champions League win over Greek side Panathinaikos.